ChristyGHanson/regex-tutorial-gist/draft.md

 # Matching a Hex Value: A Regex Tutorial

-EXAMPLE DRAFT : This gist tutorial explains how to match a hex value as it relates to JavaScript.
+This gist tutorial explains how to match a hex value using regex as it relates to JavaScript.

 ## Introductory Paragraph